Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 • Do 20 minutes a day of focused “academic” instruction (start with a little bit of phonics like this)

-Do you notice how frequently the word PLAY was on that list?
 Children learn by playing and exploring!
-Besides reading together, the best thing you can do for your child is encourage fun, creative play opportunities that foster language development and social skills that develop strong bodies and minds.
+Besides reading together, the best thing you can do for your child is encourage fun, creative play opportunities that foster language development, motor development, and social skills that develop strong bodies and minds.

 What if my child is ahead?